 Who interrupts the reunion?

-As everyone were boasting their way into the evening, the pangs of jealously started spreading its poisonous fangs across their minds, making them feeling miserable inside.
-Despite the loud declarations of their own success, wealth, and happiness, when they benchmarked them against others’ happier lives in their heads, their own life seemed way too ordinary in comparison.
-Every one of the men started wondering if it would be nice to swap their lives with that of the other man, any man in that table for that matter, for every one else seemed to be better off than himself.
+As every one were boasting his way into the evening, the pangs of jealously which planted itself in the corners of some minds initially, started growing and spreading its poisonous fangs across, making each of them feel pretty miserable about their own lives.
+Despite the loud declarations of their own success, wealth, and happiness, when benchmarked against others’ happier lives, their own life seemed way too ordinary in comparison.
+Slowly, every one of the men started wondering if the other was better off than him and couldn’t help but ponder on how nice it would be to swap his life with that of the other man, any man in that table for that matter, for every one else seemed to be better off than himself.
 That corner in the bar, occupied by this group, which started off as the loudest, retreated into painful silence, as those men got quiet, pondering over the good fortune of others, which, in their opinion, was clearly missing from their lives.

-The man in Forbes 40 under 40 list is diagnosed of a terminal disease, and is counting the last days of his life; the man whose children are apparently the smartest in town, just went through a messy divorce, and his ex wife took his children and moved far away from him; and the one who was supposed to be traveling to Paris next month just lost both his parents and was feeling regretful about not spending enough time with them when they were around.
-Everyone seemed to be dealing with something they were hiding from the public’s eye.
-The friends watched the true events of each other’s lives unfold and got quiet again.
-This time though, the silence was because of none knew what to say, or who to console, for everyone seemed to be facing some insurmountable challenge or the other.
+The man in Forbes 40 under 40 list is recently diagnosed of a terminal disease, because of which, he is now counting the last days of his life; the man whose children are apparently the smartest in town, just went through a messy divorce, and his ex wife took his children and moved far away from him; and the one who was supposed to be traveling to Paris next month just lost both his parents and was feeling regretful about not spending enough time with them when they were around.
+Everyone seemed to be dealing with something they were hiding from public’s eye.
+As the friends watched the true events of each other’s lives unfold, complete with messy details, they got quiet again.
+This time though, the silence was because none knew what to say, or who to console first, for everyone seemed to be facing some insurmountable challenge or the other.

-The bartender, with a knowing smile on his face, wished them well and left them to their bearings, as the crowd cheered the group and this wise bar tender, for making everyone there realize their foolishness in wishing for a different life.
-Nobody though, noticed the bartender slowly retreat and disappear into thin air, for they were all celebrating their lives and enjoying their precious moments together.
+The bartender, with a knowing smile on his face, wished them well and left them to their bearings, as the crowd cheered the group and this wise bar tender for making everyone there realize their foolishness in wishing for a different life.
+Nobody though, noticed the bartender slowly retreat and disappear into thin air, for they were busy celebrating their own lives and enjoying every precious moment.

-I am guilty of posting enough of such seemingly happy pictures myself and have also contributed to the shallowness in the world.
-But then, no amount of my happy pictures, with the brightest of smiles, have gotten me half as much love, as much as the posts I have written about my struggles and failures.
-The love that came in form of messages, phone calls, emails, and even in-person visits from many I know, and so many I do not know.
-Between when I started to write about the stigmatization of my singlehood, a year back; to now, when I recently spoke up about being a survivor of suicide loss, I have received a ton of love from all corners of the world.
+I am guilty of posting enough of such seemingly happy pictures myself and have also contributed to the shallowness.
+But then, no amount of happy pictures, with the brightest of the smiles, have gotten me half as much love, as the posts I have written about in recent times, about my struggles and failures.
+The love that came in form of messages, phone calls, emails, and even in-person visits from many I know, and so many I do not know, is quite overwhelming, in a good way of course.
+Between a couple of years back when I started to write about the stigmatization of my singlehood, to now, when I spoke up about being a survivor of suicide loss, I have received a ton of love from every corner of the world.

 So here is my take based on the conversations I have had so far : depression is real, anxiety is even more real and life is indeed very challenging for many!
 Thanks to our strive for perfection, or rather our strive for making the world believe that we are leading picture perfect lives, this simple fact, is not as evident as it should be.
 Because of some twisted way of thinking, we have it ingrained in our system that to gain respect, love and admiration, we need to put up a show for others to watch and gape at.
 It may possibly get some attention, but I doubt if that would get us any love, respect nor any modicum of true admiration.

 In this perfection induced world that aims to make everyone jealous of the other, let’s break away from the vicious cycle and be real for a change.
 The world would still turn back and look at us, not with jealousy any more, but with a lot of love, empathy and respect.
-Because, perfection is overrated, while vulnerability isn’t.
+Because, perfection is overrated, but vulnerability never is.